netgen/NetgenInformationCollectionBundle/doc/INSTALL.md

 ### Use Composer

-Run the following from your website root folder to install Netgen InformationCollection Bundle:
+Run the following from your website root folder to install NetgenInformationCollectionBundle:

 ```bash
 $ composer require netgen/information-collection-bundle